Phyu Mon: Biography

-Phyu Mon was born on 1960 in Mandalay, Myanmar.
-She graduated from Mandalay University with B.A (Literature).
+Phyu Mon was born in 1960 in Mandalay, Myanmar.
+She graduated from Mandalay University with B.A. in Literature.
 From 1978 to 1979, she studied painting under the Master artist U Ba Thaw.
-At 2013, she studied video and film production through a program from the High tech training school of Finland.
-In 2014, she received her diploma from the National University of Culture and Art.

-Careers

-Phyu Mon studied painting under the Master artist U Ba Thaw from 1978 to 1979.
+From 1989 to 1995, together with her husband, Phyu Mon started an embroidery company.
+At the same time, she continues her passion for story-writing and drawing.

+In 1981, she published her first short story, which was featured in the annual 'University' magazine.
+Later on, in July 1986, another short story, "Suffering", was shown in Dagon magazine.

 In 1997, she started performance art in Mandalay.
 In 2000, she collaborated with Japanese artist Seiji Shimoda.

-Under Mr. Pekka Niskanen, she studied film art from the High tech training school of Finland at 2005.
+Under Mr. Pekka Niskanen, she studied film art from the High tech training school of Finland in 2005.
 She screened "Blend the world" film in 2007 in Denmark.

+In 2013, she studied video and film production through a program from the High Tech Training School of Finland.
+In 2014, she received her diploma from the National University of Culture and Art.

 In 2017, she showed "Blooming Sound" at the Wathann Film Festival.
 Her films were also screened abroad, in Japan, Indonesia, Philippines and Thailand.